yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 Evil is real.
 Malevolent psychopaths and narcissists are among us.
 Whether physically or socially, they must by dealt with, and in ways that do not make matters worse.

 Statistics are surprising.
-Andrei Lobaczewski was a clinical psychologist and a wise man.
-He studied psychopathy on a mass scale.
-He found 6% of the population were psychopaths.
-Narcissists made up 12% more[^6].
+Andrei Lobaczewski, author of _Political Ponerology_ was a clinical psychologist.
+He studied psychopathy on a mass scale within a mass psychopathic state (Poland under the Nazis then communists).
+He found 6% of the population are psychopaths.
+Narcissists make up 12% more[^8].
 That is about 1 in 6 people.
-Most of them are not evildoers.
-But most evil is perpetrated by psychopaths or narcissists.[^7]
+Most of them are not evildoers due to good training and the law.
+But most evil is perpetrated by psychopaths or narcissists.[^9]

 As decency breaks down, they receive poorer treatment and training as children.
-Society provides them more support and justifications.
+Society provides them more opportunities and justifications.
 They take advantage of the naive in both criminal and non-criminal ways.

 Prepare yourself.

-You've probably noticed if you are psychically unstable or dangerous.
+I you are psychically unstable or dangerous, you may have noticed.
 Others will have told you.
 Take it seriously.
 Study it.
 Study yourself.
-Use rational philosophy and darkness to gain in psychobiological normalcy.
 You can become increasingly harmless and useful to yourself and others.
+Use rational philosophy, psychology, and darkness to gain in psychobiological normalcy.
 See also, [severe psychosis](/protocol#severe-psychosis).

 #### safety